paritytech/cumulus/README.md

 they will use fewer system resources.

-**Note:** At this time, any parachain nodes using this feature will still spawn a significantly cut-down relaychain node in-process.
+**Note:** At this time, any parachain nodes using this feature will still spawn a significantly cut-down relay chain node in-process.
 Even though they lack the majority of normal Polkadot subsystems, they will still need to connect directly to the relay chain network.
 ##### Example command
 ```shell=